oracle-livelabs/database/23cfree/install/install.md

     ```
     ![Database Status](images/install-2-5.png " ")

-6. Exit out of root
+6. Exit out of root and back to oracle
     ```
     <copy>
     exit